snowberryfield/printemps/contents/starter_guide.md

 As optional, lower and upper bounds can be set through the arguments `lb` and `ub`, respectively, and they will be commonly set for all variables.

 #### Setting Lower and Upper Bounds for Decision Variables
-The lower and upper bounds of a decision variable can be specified after creation of the decision variable by the method `set_bounds(lb, ub)`.
+The lower and upper bounds of a decision variable can be specified after creation of the decision variable by the method `set_bound(lb, ub)`.
 In the following code, the lower and upper bounds of `x(1)` to `x(9)` are commonly set as `-5` and `5`, respectively, while those of `x(0)` are set as `0` and `20`, respectively.

 ```c++